algolia/shopify-seo/README.md

 ## Run the program

-Run this command in the terminal from the project folder to launch the program :
+To launch the program, you have to run this command in the terminal :
 ```
 ruby update_shopify_products_position_in_collections.rb
 ```